mgrofsky/Ytel-API-ANGULAR/README.md

 ### <a name="send_sms"></a>![Method: ](https://apidocs.io/img/method.png ".SMSController.sendSMS") sendSMS

-> Send an SMS from a message360 number
+> Send an SMS from a Ytel number

 ```javascript